xcart/xcart-docs/_pages/kb_en/shipping/free_shipping/free_shipping_on_orders_that_meet_certain_conditions.md

 That is all.
 You should now have a free shipping method that will be displayed at checkout only if the weight of all the items in the customer's order taken together does not exceed 200 g.
     ![xc5_freeshipping_method_weight200_checkout.png]({{site.baseurl}}/attachments/ref_T9GhEfev/xc5_freeshipping_method_weight200_checkout.png)

 ## Example 5.
-Free shipping on orders over $50 shipped within Germany
+Free Shipping on Orders over $50 Shipped within Germany

 1. In your store's Admin area, go to **Store setup** > **Countries, states and zones** and configure a destination zone corresponding to Germany (for example, name it "Germany").
        ![xc5_freeshipping_germany_zone.png]({{site.baseurl}}/attachments/ref_T9GhEfev/xc5_freeshipping_germany_zone.png)